-The IAEA - IRRS Mission visited India during March 16-27, 2015.
-The detailed outcome of the mission was submitted to India by IAEA in form of Report on IRRS Mission to India, which was made available to the public through AERB's web-site (www.aerb.gov.in).
-AERB has taken various actions to address the recommendations and suggestions made by the IRRS Mission.
-These include strengthening of management system of AERB by implementation of IMS, changes in organisational structure of AERB for efficient & effective utilisation of resources, enhancement of regulatory inspection activities, improvements in regulatory functions related to emergency preparedness & response.
-For further details, sections-8.1.2.8, 8.2.3, 7.2.3.2, Articles-14 & 16 respectively may be referred.
+The IAEA - IRRS Mission for India was conducted during March 16-27, 2015.
+The report of IRRS Mission to India was made available to the public through AERB's web-site (www.aerb.gov.in).
+Since then, AERB undertook various actions to address the recommendations and suggestions made by the IRRS Mission.
+These include strengthening of management system of AERB by implementation of IMS, changes in organisational structure of AERB for efficient & effective utilisation of resources, enhancement of regulatory inspection activities, improvements in regulatory functions related to emergency preparedness & response, etc. For further details, sections-8.1.2.8, 8.2.3, 7.2.3.2, Articles-14 & 16 respectively may be referred.